Develatio/django-tradukoj/README.md

 ## Custom key name:

 If you dont specify a key for translation, a random one will be generated.
-To specify a key, you should pass it as argument to TranslationKey:
+To specify a key, you should pass it as argument to `TranslationKey`:

 ```
 >>> instance.name = TranslationKey(init_namespace='test', text='A translatable string', public=True)